rabotnitsa/project_z/README.md

 	2. russianLang - These is very much a minimum viable product program.
 I am writing this to help me learn Russian. 😈
 	3. VFX - Programs I wrote for Houdini as an FX TD

-#### Inside the bash repo is a collection of programs to help me crawl networks, look at disk usage, etc.
 ![zeus-stardust-filippo-b](https://user-images.githubusercontent.com/17173348/113231028-e9faac80-925f-11eb-934a-c083326acf4e.jpg)